DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/PDFHeaderAndFooter/description.md

 1. Call the [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/pdfExporter/#exportDataGridoptions) method.

-2. Specify the [topLeft](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/topLeft/topLeft.md) object to set a starting position for DataGrid export.
-This position needs to be below the header.
+2. Use the [topLeft](/Documentation/ApiReference/Common/Object_Structures/PdfExportDataGridProps/topLeft/topLeft.md) object to specify a start position for DataGrid export.
+This position should be below the header.

 3. Execute a promise after the **exportDataGrid(options)** method.
 In this promise, specify position and appearance of the header.